-This Modification Proposal is linked to UNC0760-UNC0800 raised by Northern Gas Networks and is intended to ensure that any derogations to the UNC are applied appropriately within the IGT UNC where the derogation affects one or more IGT networks.
+This Modification Proposal is linked to UNC08002 raised by Northern Gas Networks and is intended to ensure that any derogations to the UNC are applied appropriately within the IGT UNC where the derogation affects one or more IGT networks.
 It is also intended to provide scope for similar derogations to be raised to the IGT UNC specifically should that be appropriate in the future.

 UNC07603 and IGT154 received unanimous support from their respective Modification Panels last year.
 Ofgem however rejected the proposals due to two specific concerns: governance relating to approval and appeals and timing of derogations from other codes and standards (specifically safety related).
 Due to the nature of these concerns and in accordance with their own procedures, Ofgem were required to reject the proposals, although they would have preferred to send them back.

 In their rejection letter, Ofgem advised that they 'welcome the proposal to include a new section of the IGT UNC that would allow derogation requests' specifically mentioning this in relation to 'Net Zero innovation projects to be made', Ofgem have indicated that they would like to receive a new proposal as soon as possible, and have asked is there is any way that this can be treated as if it is a send back (they note that this decision is ultimately up to the Code Administrator and Panel members).
-Therefore, in the interest of efficiency, this Modification Proposal is change marked to show differences to the original IGT154.
+Therefore, in the interest of efficiency, the Modification Proposal and all subsequent reports have change marked versions to show differences between the IGT160 Solution and the original IGT154.
+Changed marked versions can be found on the IGT160 webpage.